j-mnr/gophergo.dev/content/basics/19-error.md

 	return false
 }

-// ErrorExtendBasic shows how to extend the simple error interface to have more
+// ExtendBasic shows how to extend the simple error interface to have more
 // functionality using composition and embedding the error interface into our
 // new ConnectionError.
-func ErrorExtendBasic(phoneNo string) ConnectionError {
+func ExtendBasic(phoneNo string) ConnectionError {
 	return CallError{Number: phoneNo}
 }

-// ErrorWrapOtherErrors shows how to put an error inside of another error.
+// WrapOtherErrors shows how to put an error inside of another error.
 This
 // is very helpful when you have many moving parts in your application.
 We want
 // to know **where** the error originated and what places it went along the
 // way.
-func ErrorWrapOtherErrors() error {
+func WrapOtherErrors() error {
 	if err := pkgBufioCall(); err != nil {
 		return pkgHTTPCall(pkgJSONCall(pkgZipCall(err)))
 	}